M4nuski/Easy3D_webGL/readme.md

 * --ver5:
 * flatten engine to reduce nested calls and hierarchy walking
 * extract all "DEV" stuff to a debug class
-* regroup pointerlock and camera
-* regroup slickhover and input
-* regroup fullScreen and camera
 * Other type of physics mechanic for controls. (chase camera/3rd person with spring and hit test)
 * Regroup vertexArrays for mesh data (interleaved array in scene)
 * interleaved array in entity